splynx/powerlynx-doc/networking/ruckus.md

 outline: deep
 ---

-# Connect Ruckus hotspot with Powerlynx
+# Connecting the Ruckus Hotspot to Powerlynx

-In this manual, we will guide you on how to add a Ruckus router as a hotspot in Powerlynx.
-In our example, we are using a Ruckus R550 access point.
+In this manual, we will guide you through the process of adding a Ruckus router as a hotspot in Powerlynx.
+In our example, we use a Ruckus R550 access point.
 Customers will connect to the Wi-Fi provided by the router.

-## Update firmware
+## Updating firmware
-Make sure that your device is using the latest available firmware.
-Go to the `Admin & Services / Administration / Upgrade` page and click on the `Check for Updates` button.
+Make sure your device is running the latest available firmware.
+Navigate to the `Admin & Services / Administration / Upgrade` page and click on the `Check for Updates` button.

 ![Upgrade Ruckus firmware](images/ruckus_upgrade_firmware.png){data-zoomable}

-## Configure your device
+## Configuring your device

-### Add Radius server
+### Adding a RADIUS server

-Go to the `Admin & Services / Services / AAA Servers - Authentication Servers` page and click on the `Create` button.
+Navigate to the `Admin & Services / Services / AAA Servers - Authentication Servers` page and click on the `Create` button.

-Fill the form:
+Fill out the form as follows:
 * **Name** - set to `Powerlynx Radius`
 * **Type** - choose `RADIUS`
 * **Auth Method** - choose `PAP`
 * **Server Address** - set to `radius.powerlynx.app`
 * **Port** - set to `1812`
-* **Shared Secret** - must be the same in Powerlynx Hotspot and here
+* **Shared Secret** - must match the value in both Powerlynx Hotspot and here
-* **Confirm Secret** - input the same value as in **Shared Secret**
+* **Confirm Secret** - enter the same value as in **Shared Secret**
 * **Request Timeout** - set to `5`
 * **Max Number of Retries** - set to `2`

-Then click on the `OK` button.
+Then, click the `OK` button.

 ![Add Radius form](images/ruckus_add_radius_form1.png){data-zoomable}

-On the same page click again on the `Create` button.
+On the same page, click the `Create` button again.

-Fill the form:
+Fill out the form as follows:
 * **Name** - set to `Powerlynx Radius Acc`
 * **Type** - choose `RADIUS Accounting`
 * **Server Address** - set to `radius.powerlynx.app`
 * **Port** - set to `1813`
-* **Shared Secret** - must be the same in Powerlynx Hotspot and here
+* **Shared Secret** - must match the value in both Powerlynx Hotspot and here
-* **Confirm Secret** - input the same value as in **Shared Secret**
+* **Confirm Secret** - enter the same value as in **Shared Secret**
 * **Request Timeout** - set to `5`
 * **Max Number of Retries** - set to `2`

-Then click on the `OK` button.
+Then, click the `OK` button.

 ![Add Radius form 2](images/ruckus_add_radius_form2.png){data-zoomable}

-### Create a hotspot
+### Creating a hotspot

-Go to the `Admin & Services / Services / Hotspot Services` page and click on the `Create` button.
-On the `General` tab fill the form:
+Navigate to the `Admin & Services / Services / Hotspot Services` page and click the `Create` button.
+On the `General` tab fill out the form as follows:

 * **Name** - set to `Powerlynx`
 * **WISPr Smart Client** - choose `None`